Cambridge Green Spaces

 Cambridge is home to a variety of beautiful green spaces that have some great benefits to our environment, as well as being a place to enjoy with your family and friends or relax by yourself.
 We love the fact that Cambridge has a high number of green spaces compared to other cities, and we know we are very lucky to have them.
-There has been a recent count of 681 spaces that have been saved from development.
+There has been a recent count of 681 spaces that has also been saved from development.

 We are so grateful to have these little sanctuaries in and around Cambridge that we wanted to highlight our top 5 beautiful green spaces here in Cambridge for you to go and visit.